 The best way to wrap your head around the full cost of opening a new business is to put together a comprehensive business plan that outlines your startup costs and operating expenses.
 Include a realistic timeframe for how long it will take you to break even and start making a profit.

 If you’re buying an existing business, the good news is that the previous owners have already done some of the hard work for you.
 The bad news is that they may not have been running the business as successfully as possible.
-You may have some extra expenses to help your new retail store performs to its full potential that include:
+You may have some extra expenses to help your new retail store perform to its full potential that include:

 Do your due diligence before purchasing an existing business.
 Consider why the current owner is selling and look at the sales, operating costs, profits, assets and liabilities of the business before you decide to buy.